santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 ```

-## Record by Default override `Object.Equal`
+## Record by Default override `Object.Equal.`

-`Record` by default override `Object.Equal` method in order to compare two record.
-If record have same value then its return true otherwise false.
+`Record` by default override `Object.Equal` method to compare two Record.
+Suppose Record have the same value, then its return true otherwise false.

-See the following example
+See the following example.

 ```csharp